zerve-app/zerve/docs/docs/intro.md

 sidebar_position: 0
 ---

-Zerve is a Content System that helps your team adjust content and settings in your app, _after_ it has been deployed.
+Zerve is a Content System that helps your team adjust content and settings in your app without re-deploying.

 # "What the CMS?"

 Let's start with a look at the past, present, and Zerve's future of Content Management Systems.
-Then go [zoom out and understand how Zerve might revolutionize the world of software development](./vision).
+If you want the big picture, [see how Zerve might revolutionize the world of software development](./vision).

 ## The History: monolithic Content Management Systems